 There are basically two views regarding the origin of ethnicity: the evolutionary view and the Biblical view.

 The Evolutionary View

 For many years this was the evolutionary propaganda line, though most modern disciples of Darwin shrink back from it because of changing social values.
-But the sub-title of Charles Darwin’s book, The Origin of Species (1859) was: By Means Of Natural Selection: Or, The Preservation Of Favored Races In The Struggle For Life.
+But the sub-title of Charles Darwin’s book, The Origin of Species (1859) was: By Means Of Natural Selection: Or, The Preservation Of Favored Races In The Struggle For Life (emphasis added).

 One writer has observed:

 “After 1859, the evolutionary schema raised additional questions, particularly whether or not Afro-Americans could survive competition with their white near-relations.
 The momentous answer [in the evolutionary community] was a resounding no ...
 The African was inferior — he represented the missing link between the ape and the Teuton” (Burnham 1972, 506).